tadwhitaker/Security_Engineer_Interview_Questions/security-interview-questions.md

    * Difference between IPS and IDS?
    * How do you build a tool to protect the entire Apple infra?
    * How do you harden a system?
-   * How to you elevate permissions?
+   * How do you elevate permissions?
    * Describe the hardening measures you've put on your home network.
    * What is traceroute?
 Explain it in details.
    * How does HTTPS work?